Last Updated on January 30, 2026 by George Pavlopoulos

 The LED says “ggf. reserviert”

 This doesn’t mean that the seat is reserved.
-What it actually means is that the reservation system is not updated.
+What it actually means is that the reservation system is not up to date.
 That’s the message you’ll see in every non-reserved seat.
 You can, therefore, take this seat, but if someone makes a last-minute reservation, they have the right to ask you to move.
 It won’t most likely happen, but be prepared for it, especially if you’re on a long-distance journey.

 The LED display says “ggf. freigeben”